-Myōkyō began her training with Jōshu Roshi in 1980 and moved to Mt.
+Myōkyō began her training with Jōshū Rōshi in 1980 and moved to Mt.
 Baldy in 1985.
 She was ordained as a Zen monk in 1986 at Mt.
 Baldy Zen Center, and practiced at Mt.
 Baldy and Rinzai-ji Zen Centers in California and Bodhi Manda and Albuquerque Zen Centers in New Mexico before returning to Canada in 1995.
-She was ordained as a Zen Osho (Priest) in 1999, receiving the religious name Zengetsu, and continued to study with Jōshū Roshi until his death in July, 2014.
-In Montreal, Myōkyō is involved with the larger Buddhist community, and in interreligious dialogue, and serves as an Associate Buddhist Chaplain at Concordia University and at McGill University.
+She was ordained as a Zen Osho (Priest) in 1999, receiving the religious name Zengetsu, and continued to study with Jōshū Rōshi until his death in July, 2014.
+In Montreal, Myōkyō is involved with the larger Buddhist community.
+She served as Associate Buddhist Chaplain at Concordia University and at McGill University for two decades.

 “The real Zen practice is to realize that you have the

 center of gravity of the universe.
 When you realize

 that you have the center of gravity which is one with

 the center of gravity of the universe, then you unify

 the world and you are unified by the world.
 You are